 Sleeve gastrectomy surgery

-Our team includes bariatric surgeons and advanced practice clinicians, as well as registered dieticians and psychologists.
+Our team includes bariatric surgeons, medical weight loss physicians, and advanced practice clinicians, as well as nutritional and behavioral health support.
 Our clinic support staff include nurses and medical assistants.
-Our team will work closely with your primary care provider to help coordinate your care before, during and after surgery.
+Our team will work closely with your primary care provider to help coordinate your care before, during and after participation in our program.